Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/7-Build_Simple_Parachain/1-Build_Simple_Parachain_Slides.md

 ---
-title: Build Simple Parachain
+title: Build a Parachain
 description: Build a simple parachain without Cumulus
 duration: 1.5 hours
 ---

+# Build a Parachain

+---

-# Agenda for Today
+## Agenda

 - Build a simple collator without Cumulus
 - Introduction to Cumulus and how to build a Parachain